gvwilson/thirdbit/src/fiction/leaderboard/index.md

 I left the haptic trainer in its case.
 I wanted to do this one myself.
 It wouldn't be a Turner,
-and I'd scrape the canvas clean when I was done, but—
+but—

 My tablet bleebled.